a7t0fwa7/ShellcodeInjector/README.md

 Make more funny shit, try doing improvements
 MORE C++

+# BIG THANKS TO
-<br> Big thanks to guidedhacking.com for getting me into c++/reversing
+guidedhacking.com for getting me into c++/reversing <br>
-<br> Big thanks to @cr-0w for making a blog about shellcode injection (https://crows-nest.gitbook.io/crows-nest/malware-development/process-injection/shellcode-injection)
+Big thanks to @cr-0w for making a blog about shellcode injection (https://crows-nest.gitbook.io/crows-nest/malware-development/process-injection/shellcode-injection)